danchoi/soywiki/README.markdown

 * Besides being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," [as Ward Cunninghamb put it][ward].
 * It encourages you more than other wiki link patterns to create wiki pages with succinctly descriptive names that are easy to remember.
-* Because the link pattern is so minimal and succinct, writing them interrupts your flow of thought a lot less than other wiki patterns.
+* Because the link pattern is so minimal and succinct, writing them interrupts your flow of thought less than other wiki patterns.
 * It is very conducive to storing wiki pages in plain text files: the page names can map directly to Unix file names without any awkward character escaping or other munging.